Raising Boys…Those Rascals!

 ‘Z-e-k-e.’
 Well, what kind of dummy would carve his own name plainly into the wood so there’s no doubt as to the culprit?
 Good grief!

 Thump, thump pounds the feet of eight-year-old Zeke.
-His wide eyes look at me with puzzled consternation, “What, Mom?”
+His wide eyes are puzzled, “What, Mom?”

 “What is the meaning of this?”
 I ask, stabbing my finger at the laceration in the otherwise-smooth surface, “Why on earth would you carve your name into this oar that I want to hang on your wall?”
 I sputter.